Liam3997/Imagination-Server/README.md

 ### Base
 ImaginationServer.Core - C++ code that provides a wrapper around RakNet
 ImaginationServer.Common - Base C# server code shared between servers
+### Enums
+ImaginationServer.Enums - Enums that are used throughout the project
+### Launchers
+ImaginationServer.CLILaunch - Application that runs the Auth and World servers
+ImaginationServer.ControlPanel - Same as single server, but with a GUI (not implemented)
 ### Servers
-ImaginationServer.Auth - Authentication server, and has commands
+ImaginationServer.Auth - Authentication server, commands, packets
-ImaginationServer.Auth.Packets - Login Packets, now in C#!
+ImaginationServer.SQL_DB - Manages all the SQLite and NHibernate stuff needed for the server
-ImaginationServer.World - World server
+ImaginationServer.World - World server and packets
-ImaginationServer.World.Packets - Same as .Auth.Packets, except for world
 ### Utilities
-sd0 utils: (Broken) sd0 compressor/decompressor (Possibly will be removed soon...)
-### Other
-ImaginationServer.SingleServer - Application that runs the Auth and World servers
-ImaginationServer.GameLauncher - A launcher/patcher for LU, allows switching boot.cfg with a few clicks (not implemented)
-ImaginationServer.ControlPanel - Same as single server, but with a GUI (not implemented)
+None yet...

 ## Permissions
 Permission has been granted by MicleBrick, both through Discord and through his licensing choices, to use his original code to build this server